mwgeurts/systematic_error/README.md

 ## Failure Modes

 Failure modes are simulated by adjusting the optimized delivery plan for each optimized TomoTherapy treatment plan using "plugin" functions.
-The cell array `modifications` in the function `AutoSystematicError` specifies the list of plugins that will be executed for each TomoTherapy plan.
+The cell array `modifications` in the function `AutoSystematicError()` specifies the list of plugins that will be executed for each TomoTherapy plan.
 Each row in this array specifies the name, function, and optional additional arguments to be passed to the plugin function as three string elements.
-In the following example, the plugin "mlcrand2pct" calls the function "ModifyMLCRandom" with the additional parameter "2".
+In the following example, the plugin "mlcrand2pct" calls the function "ModifyMLCRandom" with the additional argument "2".
 Multiple arguments (up to three) can be specified in the argument string, separated by a forward slash (/).
+At this time, only static values for optional parameters are currently supported.

 ```matlab
 modifications = {'mlcrand2pct'   'ModifyMLCRandom'   '2'};
 ```

-Each plugin is executed using the `feval()` command, with the delivery plan structure as the first argument and any additional arguments as specified in the `modifications` cell array.
+Each modification plugin is executed using the `feval()` command, with the delivery plan structure as the first argument and any additional arguments as specified in the `modifications` cell array.
 A modified delivery plan structure (in the same format as the reference plan) is expected as the return variable.
 Given the example above, the execution will be as follows:

 ```matlab
 modPlan = feval('ModifyMLCRandom', referencePlan, '2');